 But, I’ve also watched these women run to Jesus.

-I’ve watched him transform a frail, broken shell of a woman into a strong mighty warrior for the Kingdom of God.
+I’ve watched him transform a frail, broken shell of a woman into strong mighty warriors.
 I’ve watched it happen.
 And it’s AWESOME.

 I know Jesus.

 I’ve seen Him heal, restore and free these women and children.

 All that being said, do I believe God can restore a damaged marriage?
 Yes.
 Do I believe he can restore one that included violence?
 Yes.
 But, not with the victims remaining in the home.

 Restoration can happen if and only if the abuser seeks professional help (long term) and there is a strong network of professionals involved that walk them through that process.
 And even then, it’s something that should be handled very cautiously.

 (If you or someone you know is in living in fear, please contact the police.
 File a report and ask them to refer to you a shelter for battered women and children.
 It isn’t something to be ashamed of.
 It happens to the poor, to the wealthy, to the Christian, to the non-Christian alike.
 It is part of the broken world we live in)